debovis/scala-tfidf/README.md

         {
             "title": "doc0",
             "value": "Can you explain Data Control Language (DCL)?"
-        },
-        {
-            "title": "doc1",
-            "value": "Can you explain Data Manipulation Language (DML)?"
-        },
-        {
-            "title": "doc2",
-            "value": "Can you explain Data Definition Language (DDL)?"
-        },
-        {
-            "title": "doc3",
-            "value": "What is the difference between Oracle, SQL, and SQL Server?"
-        },
-        {
-            "title": "doc4",
-            "value": "What is a CASE statement?"
-        },
-        {
-            "title": "doc5",
-            "value": "What type of join would be used to include rows that do not have matching values?"
-        },
-        {
-            "title": "doc6",
-            "value": "What are foreign keys?"
-        },
-        {
-            "title": "doc7",
-            "value": "Can you explain the meaning of the word 'join'?
-What are some examples of different types of joins?"
-        },
-        {
-            "title": "doc8",
-            "value": "What is a Primary Key?"
-        },
-        {
-            "title": "doc9",
-            "value": "Can you give an example of a basic SQL statement to read data out of a table?"
-        },
-        {
-            "title": "doc10",
-            "value": "In SQL Server, what\u2019s the difference between Mixed-Mode Authentication and Windows Authentication?"
-        },
-        {
-            "title": "doc11",
-            "value": "What is SQL?"
         }]
 	}
 	{
 	    "NamedEntities": [
 	        {
 	            "freq": 1,
-	            "word": "Data Definition Language"
-	        },
-	        {
-	            "freq": 2,
-	            "word": "Oracle"
-	        },
-	        {
-	            "freq": 1,
 	            "word": "Data Control Language"
-	        },
-	        {
-	            "freq": 1,
-	            "word": "Data Manipulation Language"
 	        }
     	]
 	}